 - Enchanted Forest Chronicles: Subverted in Dealing with Dragons when Princess Alianora does not receive a christening curse from a wicked fairy as is tradition, starting a whole series of failed attempts to invoke various fairy tale tropes on Princess Alianora's behalf.

 Alianora: No. She ate cake and ice cream until she nearly burst and danced with Uncle Arthur until two in the morning and had a wonderful time.
 So she went home without cursing me, and Aunt Ermintrude says that that's where the whole problem started.

 - Witches Abroad: Lilith Weatherwax is an evil fairy godmother who is convinced that she's 'The Good One', a good fairy godmother specifically, because she gives people fairy-tale lives, whether they want them or not.
 As it turns out, she was meant to be a good fairy godmother, while her younger sister, Esmeralda Weatherwax, was meant to be the Wicked Witch, and thanks to the Theory of Narrative Causality, had to become Good Is Not Nice instead.
-This, along with her hatred for people being treated as things, is why she's downright furious.
+This, along with Granny's hatred for people being treated as things, is why she's downright furious.
 She, at least, would have had the decency to enjoy being evil, rather than acting like it's for everyone else's own good.

 - Once Upon a Time: Whereas most fairies bless select children and distribute light magic across the realms, the Black Fairy kidnaps children so that she can turn them into her slaves in the dark realm, uses dark magic to an extent that she was able to single-handedly threaten all of the realms, and created the Dark Curse that caused the series' premise.